vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 At this house, he took his time trying to get the cash.
 He was fumbling around and finally said that he couldn't find his wife's check book to write us the $100.
-Again, at this point, as sellers this was a red flag and you should cancel the transaction immediately instead of giving him the benefit of doubt.
+Again, at this point, as sellers this was a red flag and you should cancel the transaction immediately instead of giving the buyer the benefit of doubt.
 He said that he will bring the check to us tomorrow at our place.
 We managed to get the $3000 though, in cash, which was important.
 So we sign off on the title and handed him the car.